 - Word of mouth

-As you can see, there are many channels to consider for your business, and they are each optimized in different directions.
-Most of the time, it’s wise to have a baseline commitment to all channels, especially before you have data on what works best for your company.
+As you can see, there are many channels to consider for your business.
+They are each optimized in different directions so most of the time it’s wise to have a baseline commitment to all channels.
+Especially before you have data on what works best for your company.

 With all of these different channels to choose from, it makes it even more important to know your customers’ personalities.
 Knowing who your ideal customer is and what problem you are solving for them is key to understanding which acquisition channels will have the best return on investment for you.

 Some of this will take time as you try out different channels and analyze the data to see what works best.
 However, some of this is purely logical and doesn’t even need all that much data.

 For example, if your ideal customer is younger, let’s say in their 20s, then it goes without saying that investing in Facebook ads would be much less effective than investing in Instagram and TikTok, which are much more popular with that age group.
 And if your ideal customer is between the ages of 30 and 50, then TikTok would not be worth it since only 22 percent of this age group use TikTok.

 All acquisition channels require an investment, even if that investment is just your time.
 But let’s further define what an acquisition channel is by separating them into paid channels and organic channels.